Anonymous vs. Open Egg Donation (and the In-Between)

 The In-Between: Hybrid Options

-Sometimes we have intended parents who want a hybrid between anonymous and open egg donation.
-If the egg donor consents to the option of contact, the intended parent has a couple different options (listed below).
+Sometimes, we have intended parents who want a hybrid between anonymous and open egg donation.
+If the egg donor consents to the option of contact, the intended parent has a couple of different options (listed below).

 Donor Sibling Registry